 Why is too much added sugar a problem?

-The results from recent research found that following Canada's Food Guide to Healthy Eating (CFG) allowed for a pattern of eating that limits sugar to within the WHO sugar guideline5.
-So, if you make efforts to move your eating habits towards following the CFG, you'll be on the right track.
-Sugar adds flavour to foods and is one of the great pleasures in life, so we don’t want to demonize it.
-But, let’s be mindful of where it’s coming from and most often choose sources that promote health and satisfaction.
+Sugar adds flavour to food and is one of the great pleasures in life, so we don’t want to demonize it.
+But, we can be mindful of where it’s coming from and most often choose naturally occurring sources of sugar that promote health and satisfaction.

-Here are six tips to maximize taste and nutrition while minimizing sugar
+Below are tips to maximize taste and nutrition while minimizing sugar

 Spice it up anytime: Swap sugar with cinnamon in cereal, vanilla in a latte, or squeeze lemon or lime on fruit and vegetables.